-- Modified rFVIII and FIX replacement products show significant APTT-reagent dependent recovery in OSA, whereas the recovery is more consistent in CSA. - There is only limited comparable data from field studies comparing several EHL-products in OSAs with various combinations of reagents, including also the CSAs commercially available in the same study, from which generalized product-by-product-based guidance about systematic under- or overestimation of activity can be given. - Ideally, similar recovery results should be obtained in post-infusion samples with the same method as used for potency labelling and these data must be available from the manufacturers of the products. - A significant challenge to the laboratories and also to clinicians will be to communicate to the laboratory the specific factor replacement product used by each patient.
+- In post-infusion samples, modified rFVIII and rFIX replacement products yield significant APTT-reagent dependent recovery after measurements with OSAs, whereas the recovery is more consistent with CSAs. - There is limited comparable data from field studies comparing several EHL-products in OSAs with various combinations of reagents, and CSAs, from which generalized product-by-product-based guidance about systematic underor overestimation of activity can be given. - Ideally, similar recovery results should be obtained in post-infusion samples with the same method as used for potency labeling, and these data must be available from the manufacturers of the products. - The measurements of new treatment options like the FVIII mimetic emicizumab, and after FVIII and FIX gene therapy, are challenging for the laboratory.
+Further studies are needed to explore assay discrepancies after gene transfer with FVIII and FIX. - A significant challenge to the laboratories, and also to the clinicians, will be to communicate to the laboratory the specific treatment used by each patient.